-As covered earlier, many ideas may not be suitable for a Local Place Plan.
+As covered earlier, many ideas were important but not suitable for a Local Place Plan.
 However, they are ideal to become a component of our Community Action Plan.
 Over the course of our engagement activities, we've aimed to have unrestricted conversations that may go beyond the scope of the LPP, part of the consultations for the LPP, and simply collate any of these ideas within the CAP for later review.